Getting Started

 For example:

-• The agent can rephrase the user query.
+The agent can rephrase the user query to fit a certain style, role or persona.

-• The agent can break it down into multiple (simpler) sub-queries and call the RAG query tool for each sub-query, then combine the responses to come up with a comprehensive response.
+The agent can break the query down into multiple (simpler) sub-queries and call the RAG query tool for each sub-query, then combine the responses to come up with a comprehensive response.

 Additional tools give your application superpowers to retrieve up-to-date information, access enterprise specific data via APIs, make SQL queries to a database, or even perform actions such as creating a calendar event or sending an email.